0x00000042/wa-gun-law-summary/Legislative_Session_Start_FAQ.md

 4. Committee decides to recommend passing, rejecting, or altering the bill
 5. The bill (and its replacement from the committee, if any) are read a second time to the chamber at large
 6. The chamber at large debates and amends the bill
-7. The final revision of the bill is read a third time and the chamber at large votes on it
+7. The first draft of the bill is read a third time and the chamber at large votes on it
 8. If passed, the bill now goes to the other chamber
 9. The second chamber then reads the bill for the first time to its floor
 10. The second chamber then assigns the bill to a committee